binarez/BSPKeynav/README.md

 # BSPKeynav
-Experimental firefox extension to browse using a keyboard and binary space partition
+Experimental Firefox webextension to browse using a keyboard and binary space partition